microsoft/pyright/docs/configuration.md

 # Pyright Configuration

 Pyright offers flexible configuration options specified in a JSON-formatted text configuration.
 By default, the file is called “pyrightconfig.json” and is located within the root directory of your project.
 Multi-root workspaces (“Add Folder to Workspace…”) are supported, and each workspace root can have its own “pyrightconfig.json” file.
+For a sample pyrightconfig.json file, see [below](https://github.com/microsoft/pyright/blob/main/docs/configuration.md#sample-config-file).

 Pyright settings can also be specified in a `[tool.pyright]` section of a “pyproject.toml” file.
 A “pyrightconfig.json” file always takes precedent over “pyproject.toml” if both are present.
+For a sample pyproject.toml file, see [below](https://github.com/microsoft/pyright/blob/main/docs/configuration.md#sample-pyprojecttoml-file).

 Relative paths specified within the config file are relative to the config file’s location.
 Paths with shell variables (including `~`) are not supported.
+Paths within a the config file should generally be relative paths so the config file can be shared by other developers who contribute to the project.

 ## Main Pyright Config Options